 imply freedom from patent or any other protective rights of Avaya or others.

-All trademarks identified by (R) or TM are registered trademarks or trademarks respectively of Avaya Inc. All other
+All trademarks identified by (R) or TM are registered trademarks or trademarks respectively of Avaya LLC.
+All other

 trademarks are the property of their respective owners.